AckerlyXu/heima/articles/vs-azure-tools-multiple-services-project-configurations.md

 ### Configuring a connection string to a storage account
 A connection string is a configuration setting that provides connection and authentication information for the storage emulator or for an Azure storage account.
 Whenever your code must access Azure storage services data - that is, blob, queue, or table data - from code running in a role, you will have to define a connection string for that storage account.

 A connection string that points to an Azure storage account must use a defined format.
-For information about how to create connection strings, see [Configure Azure Storage Connection Strings](/documentation/articles/storage-configure-connection-string/).
+For information about how to create connection strings, see [Configure Azure Storage Connection Strings](./storage/storage-configure-connection-string.md).

 When you are ready to test your service against the Azure storage services, or when you are ready to deploy your cloud service to Azure, you can change the value of any connection strings to point to your Azure storage account.
 Select (**…**), select **Enter storage account credentials**.
 Enter your account information that includes your account name and account key.
 In the **Storage Account Connection String** dialog box, you can also indicate whether you want to use the default HTTPS endpoints (the default option), the default HTTP endpoints, or custom endpoints.
-You might decide to use custom endpoints if you have registered a custom domain name for your service, as described in [Configure a custom domain name for blob data in an Azure storage account](/documentation/articles/storage-custom-domain-name/).
+You might decide to use custom endpoints if you have registered a custom domain name for your service, as described in [Configure a custom domain name for blob data in an Azure storage account](./storage/storage-custom-domain-name.md).

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > You must modify your connection strings to point to an Azure storage account before you deploy your service.
 Failing to do this may cause your role not to start, or to cycle through the initializing, busy, and stopping states.
 >
 >